Ever wondered about the future of computers for your children?

-Or asked your inner child what life would be like for you if you had been born in 1989? (…because real IT-nerds were teenagers in 1989) I’ve always wondered where life would have taken me if I’d been born only twenty years ago – rather than almost forty years ago.
+Or asked your inner child what life would be like for you if you had been born in 1989?
+Because many IT-nerds were teenagers in 1989.
+I’ve always wondered where life would have taken me if I’d been born in the 1980’s, not the 1960’s!

 Technology has improved vastly over the past forty years.

-It’s reached the point where when you buy a computer today – it’s probably obsolete tomorrow.
+It’s reached the point where when you buy a computer today, t’s obsolete tomorrow.
 Before you walk out the door there is a newer version on the market, an upgrade and update to your security system, and in some cases the vendor no longer supports the operating system.

 And how far they have advanced my life-time thus far – and how much they will develop over the next twenty years.

 A world whereby every human is inter-connected via neural-nodes, sharing knowledge simultaneously and where learning is attained via thought-processes rather than class-room based training.
 OK, so it sounds like a cube-load of Borgs!
-I am guessing that what’s Gene Rodenberry imagined when he smoked that weed thirty years ago!
+I am guessing that what’s Gene Rodenberry imagined!

 Still, it would be a great step for a mankind if it were able to acquire knowledge through our genes.
 As in, when a child is born it carries all the knowledge its first-level parents acquired over their lifetime.
 The only downside to this method is that would take another four hundred years to breed out all the trailer-trash and Britney Spears fanatics.